Grants are a form of financial aid that do not have to be repaid! Loans, however, do.

 How to Apply

 To apply for student loans through the federal government you must first complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA results are received by the college and returned to you with the information on grants or free financial aid if you qualify.
-The initial FAFSA results will be mailed to your home address and will include documents required to complete the financial aid process in addition to borrowing student loans.
+The FAFSA results are received by the college and returned to you with the information on grants and/or loans, if you qualify.
+Southern State will mail the initial FAFSA results notification to your home address.
+If your application was selected for verification, the mailing will include documents required to complete the financial aid process in addition to borrowing student loans.
 Apply online at:

 In an effort to reduce student borrowing, Southern State requires a Student Loan Request Form for all Federal Student Loans.
 Upon notification of your FAFSA awards from the Financial Aid Department you may complete the student loan request form.
 The loan request must be returned to the Office of Financial Aid.
 The student loan will be added to your financial aid package and a revised award letter will be mailed.
 If you are a first-time student loan borrower you must also complete the Required Counseling.